JonathanB96/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  there was a NameError Exception: I changed "Toys" to "Toy"

 - Update the number of likes for a toy

   - How I debugged:
+  I added the "render" method in the "update" action
+  I had unpremitted parameters I needed to add in my "toy_params method".

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+I added the missing route for "destroying" the toy